Les Turner ALS Foundation

 - Massachusetts General Hospital

 - Texas Neurology

 “The Center is proud to join Answer ALS in the largest collaborative ALS study ever conducted, thanks to funding from the Les Turner ALS Foundation,” -Senda Ajroud-Driss, MD

 This multi-organizational consortium is creating the most comprehensive collection of ALS data ever amassed, from an enormous sampling of 1,000 ALS patients in the United States.
 This collaboration uses big data sequencing efforts designed to uncover new ALS genes, which importantly leads to new therapeutic targets for researchers to go after in the fight against ALS.
 The more known therapeutic targets increases the likelihood that a treatment will be found.
 This research project also could potentially provide deeper understanding of Alzheimer’s, Parkinson’s and other neurodegenerative diseases.
-Sample collection and enrollment will begin shortly at the Lois Insolia ALS Clinic at the Les Turner ALS Research and Patient Center at Northwestern Medicine.
+Sample collection and enrollment will begin shortly at the Lois Insolia ALS Clinic at the Les Turner ALS Center at Northwestern Medicine.